dev-mohsinali/vanilla-python/README.md

-# vanilla-python
+# scrapy-bits
-Only pure python related concepts
+A common repository for vanilla python bits